NOTE: This post contains maze spoilers!

 This was the Asylum until it was quickly changed up a few years ago because of outrage over how it was offensive.
 (It was really just one dude making a fuss.)
 So now it’s supposed to be a lab?
 Which I guess is in a military base??

 There are elements to it that are obvious remnants of the original Asylum maze but I didn’t really understand what everything else was supposed to be.
-My frustration with hanging curtain things amplified when some plastic tubing hanging down was being pushed out of the way by people ahead of me and swung back and hit me square in the face.
-It was joking fun in Forest of Fear but this was just stupid.
+I wish I had done this maze when it was still the Asylum…

 After finishing off the full list of mazes between this and last weekend, I decided to go back to the ones I did last weekend to do the entire list in one evening.